Axis-Fi/axis-core/design/FEATURES.md

 For this reason, V2 supports off-chain bids and settlement computation.
 This enables auctions that were not possible earlier:

 - sealed bid auctions
-- providing Bond Protocol auctions as a liquidity source for CoW Protocol's off-chain solvers
+- providing Bond Protocol auctions as a liquidity source for CoW Protocol
-- off-chain computation by first-party solvers
+- off-chain computation of auction settlement by solvers

 TODO what else can be done off-chain?

+TODO can the settlement be performed off-chain and the accepted bids be passed to the AuctionHouse or auction module?

 ### Auction Types